pingcap/tidb-operator/en/backup-to-gcs-using-br.md

     kubectl get bk -l tidb.pingcap.com/backup-schedule=demo1-backup-schedule-gcs -n test1
     ```

 From the example above, you can see that the `backupSchedule` configuration consists of two parts.
-One is the unique configuration of `backupSchedule`, and the other is `backupTemplate`. `backupTemplate` specifies the configuration related to GCS, which is the same as the configuration of the ad-hoc full backup to GCS (refer to [Ad-hoc backup process](#process-of-ad-hoc-full-backup) for details).
+One is the unique configuration of `backupSchedule`, and the other is `backupTemplate`. `backupTemplate` specifies the configuration related to GCS, which is the same as the configuration of the ad-hoc backup to GCS (refer to [Ad-hoc backup process](#process-of-ad-hoc-backup) for details).

 <details>
 <summary>The unique configuration items of <code>backupSchedule</code></summary>